 9:00 AM to 3:00 PM, at Cedarville UMC, 1092 Laurelwood Rd, Pottstown, PA.

 Cost: $10.
 Lunch included.
 CEUs certification requested.
 Please register online by February 1, 2020.
-(The registration link will be available soon!)
-Click here to view and download the flyer!
+Register online now!

 Kairos Prison Ministry